zeldaret/mm/docs/tutorial/advanced_control_flow.md

 ## Eliminating the gotos

-The simplest sort of block label to eliminate is one is only used once, and where the corresponding goto jumps over a simple block of code with no extra internal control flow structure.
+The simplest sort of block label to eliminate is one that is only used once, and where the corresponding goto jumps over a simple block of code with no extra internal control flow structure.
 There are two obvious examples of this here, the first being

 ```C
     if ((s32) gSaveContext.rupees >= 0xA) {